ipyflow/nbsafety-experiments/README.md

 There are two main functionalities in that this: scraping and replaying.
-You don’t need to deal with scraping if using the already-scraped [traces.sqlite](https://drive.google.com/file/d/1Yf_17-SESPVdyawfNbxF54VIbe4om2eX/view?usp=sharing) sqlite database from linked above.
+You don’t need to deal with scraping if using the already-scraped [traces.sqlite](https://drive.google.com/file/d/1Yf_17-SESPVdyawfNbxF54VIbe4om2eX/view?usp=sharing) sqlite database.
 Besides that there are two scripts worth
 noting: one which replays a single notebook session, and one which replays a whole set of sessions after filtering based on some criteria